 Typical price range: $500 – $700 (get latest price)

-On the gas side you get a 350 square inch cooking area with heavy duty enamel covered cast iron cooking grates and a temperature gauge.
-You get two u-shaped main burners offering a total of 30,000 BTU, which is a nice spread of heat for this size.
-You also get a 12,000 BTU stainless steel side burner.
+On the gas side you get a heavy duty porcelain enamel covered cast iron cooking grates and a temperature gauge.
+You get two u-shaped main burners offering a total of 24,000 BTU, which is an adequate spread of heat for this size.

-On the charcoal side you also get a 350 square inch cooking area, with a 10,000 BTU stainless steel charcoal ignition burner and an adjustable charcoal tray.
-Both the gas and charcoal ignitions are controlled by a single button, with a knob adjustment to select the burner you wish to ignite.
+On the charcoal side you get a 10,000 BTU stainless steel charcoal ignition burner and an adjustable charcoal tray.
+Handy towel and tool hooks are present.

 A few minor annoyances take the shine of perfection off the Dyna-Glo: